-- c.
-Contracts valued at less than SAT, awarded using the simplified acquisition procedures of FAR Part 13 are generally exempt from the requirement to be supported by a written J&A to restrict competition, therefore the KO's determination that only one source is reasonably available will be sufficient in lieu of a formal J&A, and that determination will be documented in the contract file (see Memorandum For Record on the Resource Page). - d.
+c.
+Contracts valued at less than SAT awarded using the simplified acquisition procedures of Part 13 of the FAR are generally exempt from the requirement for a written J&A to restrict competition.
+Therefore, the KO's determination that only one source is reasonably available will be sufficient in lieu of a formal J&A, and that determination will be documented in the contract file (see Memorandum for Record on the Resource Page).

+d.
 The use of simplified procedures is authorized for the acquisition of supplies and services in amounts greater than the SAT but not exceeding \$7.5 million.
-Sole source acquisitions (including brand name) conducted under this subpart must be justified in writing and approved at levels specified IAW Agency procedures (see FAR Subpart 13.5 and Review Thresholds Chart). - e.
-Lack of advance planning is not a valid or authorized reason to limit competition. - f.
-RA personnel will provide complete and comprehensive information on the justification template, located on the Resource Page.
+Sole source acquisitions (including brand name) must be justified in writing and approved at levels specified IAW Subpart 13.5 of the FAR and the Agency Review Thresholds Chart).

+e.
+Lack of advanced planning is never a valid or authorized reason to limit competition.

+f.
+RA personnel will provide complete and comprehensive information on the Justification Template mentioned in Section 3.6.e.(8) and located on the Resource Page.
 Information provided will substantiate the need for other than full and open competition and include details and analysis as outlined in the market research documentation.
-The justification template is submitted as part of the PR package to PC. - g.
-The PC will recommend the appropriate J&A regulatory citation, incorporate the information from the justification template into a J&A document, obtain a J&A control number from AQP Policy, and submit the draft J&A to AQP Policy for initial review in the case of J&As for actions equal to or greater than SAT. - h.
-Policy will assign the J&A control number, provide initial review comments/suggestions, and return the draft J&A to PC. - i.
-The CS or KO will finalize the J&A and route for the appropriate signatures (see Review Thresholds Chart). - 3.11.
+Justification is submitted as part of the PR package to PC.
+RAs should use the "Justification Template for Limiting Competition" and not the "Justification and Approval Template," which is completed by the PC.

+g.
+The PC will recommend the appropriate J&A regulatory citation, incorporate the information used to complete the Justification Template into a J&A document, obtain a J&A control number from the AQP Policy Branch, and submit the draft J&A to the AQP Policy Branch for initial review in the case of J&As for actions that are equal to or greater than SAT.

+h.
+AQP Policy Branch will assign the J&A control number, provide initial review comments/suggestions, and return the draft J&A to PC.

+i.
+The CS or KO will finalize the J&A and route it for the appropriate signatures (see Review Thresholds Chart).

+j.
+The KO should ensure the J&A contains procurement sensitive markings and is maintained securely.
+Law prohibits unauthorized release of procurement sensitive information.

+3.11.
 IGCE.

-The IGCE is an independent cost or price estimate, developed by the RA, based on the requirements of the PWS or technical specifications.
-The IGCE will: - a.
-Be based on an independent analysis of the total market research results, not on a contractor's quote or proposal or verbatim prices cut and pasted from a single existing or prior contract.
-Only contracting personnel are authorized to request quotes/proposals from contractors. - b.
-Provide a reasonable estimate for funds required. - c.
-Serve as a useful tool for assisting the CS/KO in negotiating and determining the price/cost reasonableness of a proposal. - d.
-Include the basis/rationale for the price/cost estimate, i.e., how the prices/costs were determined or calculated.
+a.
+The IGCE is an independent cost or price estimate developed by the RA based on the requirements of the PWS or technical specifications.
+The DCMA IGCE Form template is available on the Resource Page, as well as, the DoD IGCE Handbook for Services, which may be utilized as a guide in developing IGCEs.

+b.
+The IGCE will:

+(1) Be based on an independent analysis of the total market research results, not on a contractor's quote or proposal or verbatim prices cut and pasted from a single existing or prior contract.
+Only contracting personnel are authorized to request quotes/proposals from contractors.

+(2) Provide a reasonable estimate for funds required.

+(3) Serve as a useful tool for assisting the CS/KO in negotiating and determining the price/cost reasonableness of a proposal.

+(4) Include the basis/rationale for the price/cost estimate, and how the prices/costs were determined or calculated.

-- e.
-Contain procurement sensitive markings and be maintained securely.
-Law prohibits unauthorized release of procurement sensitive information. - f.
-Be signed and dated by the preparer. - g.
-The DCMA IGCE form template is available on the Resource Page.
-See Resource Page for the DoD IGCE Handbook, which may be utilized as a guide in developing IGCEs.
+(5) Contain procurement sensitive markings and be maintained securely.
+Law prohibits unauthorized release of procurement sensitive information.

+(6) Be signed and dated by the preparer.